Documentation for controlling and preserving Bose SoundTouch devices

 -f com.bose.soundtouch \

--l /tmp/config.js \
+-l scripts/android/frida/config.js \

--l /tmp/android-system-certificate-injection.js \
+-l scripts/android/frida/native-connect-hook.js \

--l /tmp/android-proxy-override.js \
+-l scripts/android/frida/android/android-system-certificate-injection.js \

--l /tmp/android-certificate-unpinning.js \
+-l scripts/android/frida/android/android-proxy-override.js \

--l /tmp/android-certificate-unpinning-fallback.js
+-l scripts/android/frida/android/android-certificate-unpinning-fallback.js

 Expected output in the Frida REPL: